jishanahmed-shaikh/TimeQuest/README.md

 ---

-## 📝 License

-This project is built with [Lovable](https://lovable.dev) and follows their terms of service.

----

 ## 🙏 Acknowledgments

-- **Lovable Platform** - For the amazing development experience
 - **shadcn/ui** - For the beautiful component library
 - **Radix UI** - For accessible UI primitives
 - **Tailwind CSS** - For the utility-first styling approach